vuthuyduong/dnabarcoder/README.md

 - To search for the best match of the sequences in the UNITErelease.fasta file, use the following command:

-../../dnabarcoder.py classify -i UNITErelease.fasta -r CBSITS.fasta -ml 400
+../../dnabarcoder.py search -i UNITErelease.fasta -r CBSITS.fasta -ml 400

 The result is saved in the file dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch